Wendy Williams Used To Cry At Work, A Former Staff Member From Her Show Stated

 Throughout the months leading up to Williams’ divorce, her staff could tell she was under pressure.

 A source that used to work for Williams recalled walking into her office to find her crying.
-At times, the television personality would appear down for months on end but would not open up to her staff about what was bothering her.
+At times, the television personality would appear down for months on end, but would not open up to her staff about what was bothering her.

 “I’d walk into her room and she’d be crying.
 I didn’t know why.
 She had an office and it’s called the pink room.
 And at that time interns could go in and out and she’d have people in there all the time, production staff.
 There would be months where she would be very sad and then nobody would ever know what it was about.
 She’s seen me see her cry.
 You can’t hide that.”